ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

 ### General

-Git Hooks are powerful tools that can be used on dedicated events during the development workflow.
+Git hooks are powerful tools that can be used on dedicated events during the development workflow.
 Check out the [documentation about Git Hooks](https://git-scm.com/docs/githooks) for more information.